Christinarod/Weather-App/README.md

 # Weather-App
-This is an application for fetching weather by zip-code using an API.
-This project is done using HTML, CSS and javascript.
+This is an application for searching US weather by zip-code.
+This project is done using HTML, CSS, javascript, and an OpenWeatherMap API.